- Course Validation

 Ways to Develop an ES course

-- ES Course Deletion A request to drop a course from the ES program.
-Deletions are handled by simply notifying the ES Committee (departmental memorandum to committee).
+A request to drop a course from the ES program.
+Deletions are handled by simply notifying the ES Office (departmental memorandum to ES Office).

 How a Course Makes a Contribution to Essential Studies